open-contracting/standard-development-handbook/docs/standard/contributing.rst

 -  Each development version should have a milestone, like ``1.1.5``, ``1.2.0`` or ``2.0.0``.
 There should at most one milestone for each of the patch, minor and major levels.
 -  `All issues <https://github.com/open-contracting/standard/issues?q=is%3Aissue+is%3Aopen+no%3Amilestone+-label%3A%22Focus+-+Extensions%22+-label%3A%22Extensions+-+Local%22>`__ should be assigned a `milestone <https://github.com/open-contracting/standard/milestones>`__, unless they have the label *Focus - Extensions* or *Extensions - Local*.
 -  `Issues labelled Extensions - Drafted <https://github.com/open-contracting/standard/issues?q=is%3Aopen+is%3Aissue+label%3A%22Extensions+-+Drafted%22+-label%3A%22Extensions+-+Local%22+-milestone%3A%22Extension+Explorer%22+>`__ should be assigned the *Extension Explorer* milestone, unless they have the label *Extensions - Local*.
--  Non-normative issues should be assigned either the *Worked examples* or *Iterative improvements* milestone.
+-  Non-normative issues should be assigned either the *Examples* or *Iterative improvements* milestone.

 Projects
 ~~~~~~~~